envoyproxy/gateway/site/content/en/v1.0.0/user/traffic/http-request-mirroring.md

 ---
-title: "HTTPRoute Request Mirroring"
+title: HTTPRoute Request Mirroring
 ---

-The [HTTPRoute][] resource allows one or more [backendRefs][] to be provided.
+The [HTTPRoute](https://gateway-api.sigs.k8s.io/api-types/httproute/) resource allows one or more [backendRefs](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.BackendRef) to be provided.
 Requests will be routed to these upstreams.
-It is possible to divide the traffic between these backends using [Traffic Splitting][], but it is also possible to mirror requests to another Service instead.
-Request mirroring is accomplished using Gateway API's [HTTPRequestMirrorFilter][] on the `HTTPRoute`.
+It is possible to divide the traffic between these backends using [Traffic Splitting](../traffic/http-traffic-splitting), but it is also possible to mirror requests to another Service instead.
+Request mirroring is accomplished using Gateway API's [HTTPRequestMirrorFilter](https://gateway-api.sigs.k8s.io/reference/spec/#gateway.networking.k8s.io/v1.HTTPRequestMirrorFilter) on the `HTTPRoute`.

 When requests are made to a `HTTPRoute` that uses a `HTTPRequestMirrorFilter`, the response will never come from the `backendRef` defined in the filter.
 Responses from the mirror `backendRef` are always ignored.

 ## Installation

-Follow the steps from the [Quickstart Guide][] to install Envoy Gateway and the example manifest.
+Follow the steps from the [Quickstart Guide](../quickstart) to install Envoy Gateway and the example manifest.
 Before proceeding, you should be able to query the example backend using HTTP.

 ## Mirroring the Traffic

 Next, create a new `Deployment` and `Service` to mirror requests to.
 The following example will use a second instance of the application deployed in the quickstart.

 ```shell
 kubectl apply -f - <<EOF